 We see a lot of families come to our assisted living homes experiencing ‘Sandwich Generation Overwhelm’.
+What is the Sandwich Generation?
 They are caught between taking care of elderly parents and growing children at the same time.
 Did I mention that most of the families we see are also working full time?
 For many people, the burden becomes too much.
 Women seem to take the brunt of all these duties.
 Two weeks ago we tried to help with our article on how to make the assisted living transition as easy as possible.

 Before we go any further, let me just say how inspiring it is to see people take on all these challenges.
 The tremendous amount of love these sandwich generation families show to each other is incredible.
 There really should be a national holiday to salute these caregivers!